 Extended Cancer Outpatient Services

 We offer outpatient services -- such as chemotherapy, transfusions, and lab tests -- 12 hours a day, seven days a week at Duke Children’s Hospital and Health Center.
 This means your child won’t need to be admitted to the hospital just because they don’t feel well or need treatment over the weekend or when your doctor’s office is closed.

 You want your child to be as comfortable as possible during treatment.
 Our team focuses on managing your child’s symptoms and other aspects of treatment that affect your child’s quality of life.
 We help with pain management, supportive nutrition, relaxation techniques, and more to help your child get through treatment.
 We’re here to improve your child’s and your family’s well-being during treatment and hospitalization.

 Teens and young adults are too old to be treated like young kids, but adult care might not be quite right for them either.
-Our Adolescent and Young Adult Program brings together the expertise of pediatric and adult cancer specialists to determine what’s best for each person, along with personalized psychological support.
+Our Teen and Young Adult Oncology Program brings together the expertise of pediatric and adult cancer specialists to determine what’s best for each person, along with personalized psychological support.
 We customize treatment and services that consider your child’s unique needs, including support and guidance to help them cope with treatment during high school or college and how treatment affects their social life.

 Childhood Cancer Survivorship Care

 Once treatment is complete, we offer long-term follow-up services for preventive health care, including screenings, ongoing surveillance, and care for symptoms that develop later as a result of treatment.
 Our social workers and child psychologists offer support and assistance with school-related or personal issues.
 In addition, we can help your child transition to adult cancer care services when they’re ready.
 You’ll have the necessary resources to ensure your child’s long-term well-being.